ieee-ihuthess/sb-website/content/events/mlops-ci-cd-for-machine-learning.md

   slides: "#"
 registrationLink: https://forms.gle/v9FFCXbm56KZcyAp9
 ---
-As participant of the Google Summer of Code 2022 Radis was responsible to automate the ML model evaluation process for FLINT (Full Lands Integration Tool),  an open-source software technology designed for measurement-reporting-verifying greenhouse gas emissions.
-At this event he will introduce us to the design process and tooling based on the experience that he gained
+As participant of the Google Summer of Code 2022 Radis was responsible for applying ci pronciples in technically demanding workflows for an organization specializing in MRV software.
+At this event he will introduce us to the design process, tooling and implementation of MLOps practices based on the experience that he gained